-Fundamental political changes are needed to reverse this massive inequality of wealth.
+Fundamental political changes are needed to reverse this massive inequality of wealth and income.

-Senator Bernie Sanders’s 2016 presidential campaign raised economic inequality as an important political issue, calling for a vast overhaul of the political and financial systems.
+Senator Bernie Sanders’s 2016 and 2020 presidential campaigns raised economic inequality as an important political issue, calling for a vast overhaul of the political and financial systems.
 In doing so, he excited a new generation of political activists.
-The “political revolution” inspired by his campaign has spread, with a wave of unabashedly pro-worker candidates winning election to positions from city council to the U.S. Congress.
-Sanders’ policy positions dominate the current Democratic presidential primary.
+The “political revolution” inspired by his campaign has spread, with a wave of pro-worker candidates winning election to positions from city council to the U.S. Congress.

 - Demands Congress: